MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-1-path.md

 ---
-description: The path to the executable.
+description: The path to the executable (Windows 10).
 Search.Product: eADQiWindows 10XVcnh
 title: Path (in OutOfProcessServer) (Windows 10) ms.assetid: f3fe9184-f270-4050-b444-ec37a596b993